alexandrglm/node-multihost/README.md

 - **Configuration not found:** Ensure secret file path is correct in production
 - **Module not loading:** Check dynamic import paths match configuration
 - **Domain routing fails:** Verify domain configuration in servers.config.json
-- **Build errors:** Ensure all HTML files exist in configured paths
+- **Build errors:** Ensure all HTML files and Assets in use exist in configured paths

 **Debug Endpoints:**